Convent of Jesus and Mary, Mussoorie

 Convent of Jesus and Mary, popularly known as CJM Waverley, is a boarding school in Mussoorie, India.
 It was founded in 1845 by the Religious of Jesus and Mary, Mussoorie Education Society.
-It is a residential school for the girls and is the oldest girls-only boarding school in the country.
-It is at an elevation of 6,600 feet above sea level.
+It is a residential school for girls and is the oldest girls-only boarding school in the country.
 CJM Waverley is recognized by the Government of Uttarakhand and is affiliated to the Central Board of Secondary Education (CBSE).

 History

 Convent of Jesus and Mary, Waverley, was established on 18 September 1845, by the religious of Jesus and Mary.
-The school is a recognised Christian Minority Institution, affiliated to the CBSE.
-Situated at an elevation of 6,600 feet above sea level, this exclusive, all girls residential and day school, holds pride of place in the small hill station of Mussoorie, in the North Indian state of Uttarakhand.
-Nestled among pines and deodars, away from the hustle and bustle of city life, CJM Waverley, provides the perfect ambience for a child's all round development.
-Managed by the devoted and selfless Sisters of the Religious of Jesus and Mary, the school is home to 350 boarders and 250 day scholars from classes I to XII.
-The school is staffed with the most experienced and qualified personnel, who are dedicated to nurturing the future leaders of tomorrow.
-Waverley provides the perfect environment for young girls to gain knowledge, experience, confidence, exposure and moral values.
-The school is equipped with state of the art facilities and all modern amenities to allow the girls to thrive in a secure and comfortable abode.
+The school is a recognized Christian Minority Institution, affiliated with the CBSE.
+Situated at an elevation of 6,600 feet above sea level, this all-girls residential and day school, is in the small hill station of Mussoorie, in the North Indian state of Uttarakhand.

 Houses

 The pupils attending the school have been designated Houses.
 All the Houses have a House Captain who is assisted by a Vice-Captain.
 The Houses are: